malik31200/holbertonschool-low_level_programming/variables_if_else_while/README.md

 6 - Write a program that prints all single digit numbers of base 10 starting from 0 whitout use char 7  - Write a program that prints the lowercase alphabet in reverse, followed by a new line.
 8  - Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

+9 - Write a program that prints all possible combinations of single-digit numbers.